 Grade 33%-65% disability and third-party care required – €6,000

 Grade 65%-100% disability – €12,000

 The requirement for resident in Spain to pay tax on worldwide income extends to UK pensions.

-The tax treatment of annuity income in Spain, is a lot more favourable than in the UK, and it is quite widely accepted that some types of UK pension income can be classed in this more favourable category.
-So apart from the fact that anyone living in Spain should be contributing to the system and paying tax in Spain, someone living here who is paying UK tax on their pension could well find themself paying less tax in Spain!
+The tax regime in Spain, for lower income pensioners and some types of pension income, is in many circumstances more favourable than that in the UK.
+So apart from the fact that anyone living in Spain should be contributing to the system in Spain, a pensioner living here and paying UK tax on their pension could well find them self paying less tax in Spain.